-DrugConfirm Professional Premium Marijuana Urine Test kit is a lab-based urine test that will detect synthetic marijuana metabolites (JWH-018, JWH-081, JWH-073, JWH-250, AM-2201, RCS-4) as well as traditional Marijuana metabolites.
+Our DrugConfirm Professional Premium Marijuana Urine Drug Screen is a lab-based urine test that will detect synthetic marijuana metabolites (JWH-018, JWH-081, JWH-073, JWH-250, AM-2201, RCS-4) as well as traditional marijuana metabolites.

 DrugConfirm Professional Premium Marijuana Urine Test kit is a lab-based urine test that will detect synthetic marijuana metabolites as well as traditional marijuana metabolites.

 (1- pentyl- 1H- indol- 3- yl)- 1- naphthalenyl- methanone

 (1- butyl- 1H- indol- 3- yl)- 1- naphthalenyl- methanone

 1- (1- pentyl- 1H- indol- 3- yl)- 2- (2- methoxyphenyl)- ethanone

 (4- methoxy- 1- naphthalenyl)(1- pentyl- 1H- indol- 3- yl)- methanone

 [1- (5- fluoropentyl)- 1H- indol- 3- yl]- 1- naphthalenyl- methanone

 (4- methoxyphenyl)(1- pentyl- 1H- indol- 3- yl) methanone